 In the camp, the POWs slept in

-the cold nights the POWs had only thin blankets to
+during the cold nights the POWs had only thin

-that were sent to the camp, for the POWs, were
+Red Cross blankets that were sent to the camp, for

 camp.
 Besides the blankets, they also took